In this post, you’ll discover how to create a DIY debt management plan to finally start getting out of debt in 2024.

 How to choose which debt method to use

 This depends on how motivated you are to work towards your goals.
 As my motivation tends to start lacking after a while, I prefer the snowball method.
-This works best as I feel more satisfaction when I reach my goals faster.
+This works best as I feel a higher level of satisfaction when I reach my goals faster.

 If you can pay off a large chunk each month, I’d recommend the avalanche method as you’ll save yourself some serious cash in the long run.